mrejas/edu-iot-hands-on/exercises/exercise-1.md

 If you listen on MQTT you will se IoT Open Payloads flying around.
 E.g. '{ "value": 1, "timestamp": 1234567}' but you inject just a `1`or `0`.
 Doesn't that seem strange?
 It is because the Lynx out node in Node-RED converts the data to the correct format if there is a single number in the flow.
 It is also possible to send a complete IoT Open MQTT message.

 Now we have accomplished everything in this exercise.
 We can control our LED via two inject nodes in Node-RED.
 What you have done is a simple IoT application.
 It might not look that cool but it is the foundation in many IoT applications.
-And you are ready for the next step.
+In this case it is just a LED we are controlling but keep in mind that it could be pretty much anything.
+And you are now ready for the next step.